Introduction

 Information Stored on Your Device

-Under UK law (PECR, as updated by the Data (Use and Access) Act 2025), we are required to tell you about any information we store on or access from your device.
+Under UK law (the Privacy and Electronic Communications Regulations 2003), we are required to tell you about any information we store on or access from your device.

 Paper Boat stores only what is strictly necessary to provide the service: your login session token, and your FCM push notification token if you have granted notification permissions.
 We do not use advertising trackers, behavioural analytics, or third-party tracking technologies on your device.